 William H. Whyte wrote, “The great enemy of communication, we find, is the illusion of it.
 We have talked enough; but we have not listened.
 And by not listening we have failed to concede the immense complexity of our society–and thus the great gaps between ourselves and those with whom we seek understanding.”
-While he was discussing communication in the context of corporate culture, the sentiment has broad application.
+Whyte was discussing communication in the context of early corporate culture, but the sentiment has broad application today.